Karl Jordan (zoologist, born 1888)

 Karl Hermann Christian Jordan (23 March 1888 – 6 March 1972) was a German entomologist and gymnast who competed in the 1912 Summer Olympics.

+Biography

-He was born in Papstdorf (then known as Pfaffdorf), Saxony.
-In 1912 he was a member of the German team which finished fourth in the team, free system competition and fifth in the team, European system event.
+Jordan was born on 23 March 1888 in Papstdorf (then known as Pfaffdorf), Saxony.
+In 1912, he was a member of the German team which finished fourth in the team, free system competition and fifth in the team, European system event.
 Jordan was also a professor of zoology, with six species of heteroptera named after him.